 C language is much older than C++.
 The C++ programming language can be thought of as created by adding many useful features to the C language.

 Therefore, it is easy to write a C program that is also a valid C++ program.
-On the opposite, if you were writing a C++ program, the moment you use some C++ feature, your program is not a valid C program.
+On the opposite, if you were writing a C++ program, the moment you use any C++ feature, the program becomes an invalid C program.

 All the added features make C++ a much bigger language than C. Of course, the added features are quite useful, so most programmers prefer to have them available.
 The number of features in C++ is so big that many of them are commonly unused.
 In fact, there are very few people who can say that they know the entire C++ language well.
 The C++ language is so big.

 As the added features make the language more elegant, it is much easier to write programs in C++ than in C. It is also much easier to learn programming basics in C++ than in C.